 What Exactly Are Orthotics?

 Orthotics is the general term for the branch of medicine which deals with the design and the use of artificial devices such as splints, braces and insoles.
 Specifically, orthotics are the braces or footwear which are designed to help patients with certain medical conditions to better manage their ability to perform day-to-day tasks.
 They can be made for any part of the body from lower body, upper body or spinal.
 Most people will be familiar with seeing insoles like the picture below, but orthotics can also cover different areas of the body.
 Orthotic products can be given either ‘stock’ or ‘made to measure’.

 Why Do People Need Orthotics?

 Orthotics are recommended by medical practitioners who, after an orthotic assessment, think that the patient may benefit from external support to treat their functional loss.
 Joints, ligaments, tendons or nerves can cause problems which are either painful or don’t allow us to function as we would like during daily activities.

-The main purpose orthotics is to restore function that’s been otherwise lost due to either a medical condition, overuse of certain parts of anatomy or problems arising due to natural ageing.
+The main purpose orthotics is to restore function that’s been otherwise lost due to either a medical condition, overuse of certain parts of anatomy or problems arising due to natural aging.
 For example, problems in the arch of the foot can make it difficult to go shopping for long periods of time without suffering from pain.
 With patient-specific foot orthotics, we can potentially alleviate this pain and allow movement that would otherwise be more difficult.